Pkasliwal/staticfile-httpserver/com.namo.dist.server/README.md

 Post collection available in tests/postman folder.
 Test collection and env files will need to be imported into Postman desktop app and change the port env variable to HOST_PORT used in the server deployment.
 Default port value defined is 8500 which will work out of the box.

+	Project structure
+	1] files directory contains testfiles of different types 2] src directory has java code
+	3] tests directory has postman test files
+	4] Rest of the files:
+		Dockerfile for dockerization
+		README